Smart Home Energy

 Smart Home Energy is completely independent of every energy supplier.
 We're not owned by one, funded by one, or steered by one.

 We also don't make money from most of the recommendations we give.
-When we do earn a commission — for example, when a switch helps cover our running costs — we say so clearly.
+When we do earn a commission — for example, when you switch tariff or buy a product through one of our links — we say so clearly, right where it's relevant.
 You can read exactly how we make money.

 Our mission is straightforward: help UK households save money on their energy bills, and help cut UK carbon emissions while doing it.